 Their shocking finding was that, by far, the most attractive features fell under the category of "self-care."
 These features were changeable aspects like good grooming, neat hair, nice-fitting/quality clothing, good posture, and healthy weight.
 Essentially, the most attractive features about a person (male or female) seemed to be that they put forth some effort to shower, groom, select some nice clothes, stand up straight, and manage their diet a bit.
 No plastic surgery, major gym time, or extensive overhauling required.

 Only one-third as important as "self-care" were three other feature clusters—"masculinity," "femininity," and "pleasantness."

 - Masculinity, somewhat attractive to women, comprised some of the stable features (depending on your gym time) of muscularity, shoulder width, larger chest, and a bigger jaw.

 - Femininity, somewhat attractive to men, contained more changeable features of wearing makeup, longer hair, and greater femininity (in posture, body language, etc.).

 - Finally, pleasantness, somewhat attractive to both men and women, was all about being happy, positive, and friendly in attitude.

 Overall, the majority of features important to attractiveness were relatively easy to change.
-Just grooming, standing up straight, getting a decent wardrobe, and staying relatively healthy makes you attractive!
+Just grooming, standing up straight, getting a decent wardrobe, and staying relatively healthy make you attractive!
 Beyond that, being positive, pleasant, and friendly makes you truly alluring.
 Finally, if guys want to spend a bit of time in the gym, or women want to grow their hair and put on some makeup, then they can have the whole package.
-Again, no implants, botox, nose jobs, or facelifts required...
+Again, no implants, Botox, nose jobs, or facelifts required.